top of page

 Section 19131 penalties are penalties for the failure to file a return by the due date, including any extensions.
 The penalty amount equals 5 percent of the tax for each month that the return is late, up to a maximum of 25 percent of the taxes due.

-Section 19132 penalties are penalties for failing to pay the taxes due as shown on your tax return on the date the payment is due.[7]
-The penalty amount equals 5 percent of the total unpaid tax plus 0.5 percent per month of outstanding balance for each additional month, not exceeding 25 percent.[8]
+Section 19132 penalties are penalties for failing to pay the taxes due as shown on your tax return by the due date.
+The penalty amount equals 5 percent of the total unpaid tax plus 0.5 percent per month of outstanding balance for each additional month, not exceeding 25 percent.

-What other requirements do I need to meet to be eligible?
+What other requirements must I meet to be eligible?

 There are three additional requirements for you to take advantage of this section: (1) you need to be compliant with all tax return filing requirements, (2) be current on all your taxes except for the penalties you are requesting abatements on, and (3) not have previously gotten a one-time abatement under this section.